tracyaxelson/design-system/components/buttons.md

 ## When to Use Buttons

-The <button> HTML element represents a clickable button, used to submit forms or anywhere in a document for accessible, standard button functionality.
+The Button HTML element represents a clickable button, used to submit forms or anywhere in a document for accessible, standard button functionality.

 ## Primary and Secondary Buttons